GrumpyCockatiel/ConSim-API/README.md

 ![Example Board](./readme/sides.png)

 ## RGBA Hex String
-Color values are specified as RGBA Hex e.g. A3126700.
+Color values are specified as RGBA Hex e.g. `A3126700`.
 The hash symbol is not required and the last two hex digits indicate the opacity with FF being fully opaque and 00 fully transparent.
 Obviously a fully transparent color will result in nothing being seen.
-You may still use regular RGB hex strings, the Alpha bits are optional.
+You may still use regular RGB hex strings, the Alpha bits are optional so `A31267` is also valid.

-The pareser will always make an attempt to interpret your color value and fallback to default values.
+The parser will always make an attempt to interpret your color value and fallback to default values.

+You may also use the [Web Safe Color](https://en.wikipedia.org/wiki/Web_colors) names.

+Three digit values will not cause an error but will not give you the color you expect.
+They are not yet support.
+Expand them to 6 digit for now.

 ## Space Numbering Enums
 There are several ways to number each hex.
 Use the following enumerations in the `lseq` parameter.